 What is Sea Grant?

-Sea Grant is a national network comprised of 33 Sea Grant programs based at flagship universities in U.S. coastal and Great Lake states and territories.
+Sea Grant is a national network comprised of 34 university-based and consortium programs and the National Sea Grant Library, based mainly at flagship universities in U.S. coastal and Great Lake states and territories.
 The National Sea Grant College Program encourages the wise stewardship of our marine resources through research, education, outreach and technology transfer.
 The Program is focused on making the United States the world leader in marine research and the sustainable development of marine resources.Watch our 30 second video

 - Sea Grant works to build bridges between academia, government and the private sector.